vanilla-dpup/woof-CE/woof-code/rootfs-skeleton/usr/local/share/doc/puppy/pupsave.md

 * No encryption at all

 If DISTRO_NAME is running non-persistently, pupsave also offers to save the current system state to the newly created save folder or file.

-By default, DISTRO_NAME images contain a save folder with an encrypted home folder and passphrase "woofwoof".